frannovo/p2p-devops-test-gitflow/README.md

 This repository follows GitFlow based on a master, staging, develop and feature (feature/release/hotfix/bugfix) branches.

-Deployment to `dev`: Merge a feature branch into develop.
-ArgoCD (watching the develop branch) detects changes and syncs them to the `dev` environment.
+Deployment to Dev: Merge a feature branch into develop.
+ArgoCD (watching the develop branch) detects changes and syncs them to the `dev` namespace.

-Deployment to `staging`: Create a Pull Request from develop to staging.
+Deployment to Staging: Create a Pull Request from develop to staging.
 After CI passes and the PR is approved, merging it triggers the Staging deployment.
-ArgoCD (watching staging) syncs to the `staging` environent.
+ArgoCD (watching staging) syncs to the `staging` namespace.

 Production Deployment: Create a Pull Request from `staging` to `main`.
 After final checks and approval, merging it triggers the Production deployment.
-ArgoCD (watching main) syncs to the Production cluster.
+ArgoCD (watching master) syncs to the `pros` namespace.

 ## TODO Improvements